aweymo/VRAF_RC.2/index.md

       into a vault where it will be treated with arsenic to prevent rot.
-Even considering the early state of workplace safety in 1940, this photo illustrates how African American laborers were regarded in midcentury Tacoma, and may also provide some insight into the scarcity of representation within the Richards' collection"
+Even considering the early state of workplace safety in 1940, this photo illustrates how African American laborers were regarded in midcentury Tacoma, and may also provide some insight into the scarcity of representation within the Richards' collection."
     headline: ''
     slug: ''
   col_2: